getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-Csharp-Packer/README.md

-### Invoke-Csharp-Packer v2.0
+### Invoke-PoSH-CsharpPacker v2.0
 --------------------------------------
-'Invoke-Csharp-Packer' allows to pack and encrypt offensive (C#) .NET executable files in order to bypass AV solutions such as Windows Defender.
+'Invoke-PoSH-CsharpPacker' allows to pack and encrypt offensive (C#) .NET executable files in order to bypass AV solutions such as Windows Defender.
 It generates an obfuscated and encrypted PowerShell script that contains the (C#) .NET executable file.

 #### FEATURES